Julia Morgan: Career

 Upon her return from Paris, Morgan began working for San Francisco architect John Galen Howard, who was supervising the University of California Master Plan.
 Morgan worked on several buildings on the Berkeley campus, providing the decorative elements for the Hearst Mining Building and an early proposal for Sather Gate.
-She was the primary designer for the Hearst Greek Theatre, UC Berkeley's amphitheater that overlooks San Francisco Bay.
+She was a major force in design and supervision of the Hearst Greek Theatre, UC Berkeley's amphitheater that overlooks San Francisco Bay from a distance.
 Howard told a colleague that Morgan was "an excellent draftsman whom I have to pay almost nothing, as it is a woman."
 She saved her money and made plans to work on her own, accepting important side projects.

 In 1904, Morgan was the first woman to obtain an architecture license in California.
 While living at the old family home in Oakland, she opened her own office in San Francisco, where the staff knew her as 'J.M.'
 After her first office was destroyed by the 1906 fire, she opened a new office in 1907 on the 13th floor of the Merchants Exchange Building, at 465 California Street, in the heart of San Francisco's financial district, where she worked for the rest of her career, until her retirement in 1950.
 Also in 1907 she partnered with Ira Hoover, a former draftsman for Howard.
 As a firm named Morgan and Hoover, the two worked together until 1910.
 Morgan then re-established an individual private practice.

 In April 1904, Morgan completed her first reinforced concrete structure, El Campanil, the 72-foot bell tower at Mills College, located in Oakland.
 Two years later, El Campanil survived the 1906 San Francisco earthquake unscathed, which helped build Morgan's reputation and launch her career.
 Throughout her career, Morgan was said to have completed approximately 800 buildings, most of which are located in California.

 The devastation of the 1906 San Francisco earthquake and fire provided Morgan with the opportunity to design numerous homes, churches, offices, and educational facilities.

 An important project was the redesign of the landmark Fairmont Hotel in San Francisco after its interior was severely damaged by fire after the earthquake.
 She was chosen because of her then-rare knowledge of earthquake-resistant, reinforced concrete construction.
 Her work on restoring the Fairmont in less than a year brought her a national reputation as "a superb engineer, an innovative designer and architect, and a dedicated professional."
 The marked increase in commissions following the disaster of 1906 brought her financial success.